A/N: Done for the Sickfic Challenge over at the Mrs Hudson's Kitchen forum:

 As the minutes went on, Lestrade forgot that the main point of a shower was to get clean; the hot water was lulling him to sleep.
 He shut his eyes and let himself haze out for a while, only startling back on full alert when hot water filled his nostrils and slid up to the back of his throat.
 He coughed it out, blew his nose into his hand (again hoping Sherlock wouldn't deduce that one) and reached up to turn the tap off.

-It was only when he clambered unsteadily to his feet and grabbed the nearest clean towel that he realised he'd forgotten to bring clean clothes into the bathroom with him.
-And there was no way, he reflected, that he was wandering out in a towel while He Who Had No Social Skills was out there.
+It was only when he clambered to his feet and grabbed the nearest towel that he realised he'd forgotten to bring clean clothes in with him.
+And there was no way that he was wandering out in a towel while He Who Had No Social Skills was out there.
 The clothes he'd been wearing probably stank of the heavy sweat he'd been in all day – it was hard to tell with his nose all bunged up the way it was.
 But that was going to have to be Sherlock's problem.
-Slithering back into his clothes, he dried his hair as best he could with his towel and reluctantly went back out to the room, stumbling back over to the bed.
+Slithering back into his clothes, he dried his hair as best he could with his towel and reluctantly went back out, stumbling back over to the bed.
 He curled up on it with his back against the wall and his knees to his chest, shivering.

 Maybe wetting his hair had been a bad idea.

-Sherlock was still in the kitchenette, though Lestrade did his best to ignore him.
-He was fuzzily trying to work out the most effective (and not necessarily the most tactful) way of saying "go away" to him when Sherlock, who had crossed the room without his noticing, nudged him and put a hot mug in his hand.
+Sherlock was still in the kitchenette, and Lestrade shut his eyes and did his best to ignore him.
+He was trying to work out the most effective (and not necessarily the most tactful) way of saying "go away" when Sherlock nudged him and put a hot mug in his hand.

-"What's this?" he asked, blinking in confusion.
-His question had just come out in one thick-tongued, incomprehensible slur.
+"What's this?" he asked, the question emerging in one thick-tongued slur.

-"Yeah, trying to beat your record," Lestrade mumbled into the cup, taking a sip of what appeared to be hot water with clumps of soup powder floating in it like gravelly icebergs.
+"Yeah, trying to beat your record," Lestrade mumbled into the cup, taking a sip of what appeared to be hot water with clumps of soup powder floating in it like gravelly islands.
 But it was hot, and it had badly-needed calories.
-Sherlock had been a little under the mark on how long it had been since he'd had the energy or inclination for anything that wasn't coffee, so he sipped it patiently.
+Sherlock had been a little under the mark on how long it had been since he'd had anything that wasn't water or black coffee, so he sipped it patiently.

 Sherlock didn't know how to make instant soup.
 Instant soup.